opixelum/brain-disk-gitbook/docs/glossary.md

 # Glossary

-## API
+## Application Programming Interface (API)
-Application Programming Interface.
 Mechanism that enables an application or service to access a resource within another application or service.

 ## Bitmask
 Pattern of bits indicating which bits in a second pattern are to be modified.